 Each capsule provides key spore based probiotics.
 Bacillus spore- forming probiotic strains that remain in a dormant protective state in the harsh gastrointestinal environment yet become active on target to colonize and recondition the gut.
 Uniquely included in this formula are serum-derived bovine immunoglobulins that bind to microbes and toxins that are common in SIBO, for elimination.

-According to the literature there are several advantages of Spore Based probiotics.
+According to the literature there are several advantages of Spore forming probiotics like Ortho spore IG.

 - Composed of endosomes which are highly resistant to acidic pH